Sleep & Sedation Dentistry in Ottawa

-Sedation dentistry is a wonderful choice for patients who feel anxious or nervous about their dental treatment.
-Sedation dentistry involves using a sedative medication to help you feel more relaxed and calm during your visit.
+Sedation or sleep dentistry is a wonderful choice for patients who suffer from dental anxiety and are nervous about their dental treatments.
+It involves the use of a sedative medication to help you feel more relaxed and calm during your visit.

 IV sedation, which involves administering sedative medication intravenously (through the veins).
 This method of delivery enables our dentist to provide the sedation more quickly, as well as easily control the level of sedation to ensure that you stay comfortable.
 IV sedation is a form of conscious sedation, meaning that it will not make you unconscious, but you may feel so relaxed that you fall asleep during your treatment.
 You may also not remember all of the details of your visit.